Farbfetzen/Minefields/README.md

 # Minefields

-This is a clone of the popular game minesweeper written in Python with Pygame.
+This is a clone of minesweeper written in Python with Pygame.

 ![screenshot](/resources/readme_screenshot.png)